Constructions for optimal Ferrers diagram rank-metric codes: New Ferrers diagram rank-metric codes from old

 \begin{proposition} Let $\mathcal F$ be a proper combination of Ferrers diagrams $\mathcal F_1$ and $\mathcal F_2$.
 Then for each $l\in\{1,2\}$, either $\mathcal F_l$ keeps its shape invariant in $\mathcal F$ $($the transpose of $\mathcal F_l$ is allowed$)$, or $\mathcal F_l$ degenerates into a single row or column in $\mathcal F$. \end{proposition}

 \proof For $l\in\{1,2\}$, if $\mathcal F_l$ only contains one row or one column, then the conclusion follows immediately.
-Assume that $R_1$ and $R_2$ are two different rows of $\mathcal F_l$, we have one of $R_1$ and $R_2$ contains at least two dots.
+Assume that $R_1$ and $R_2$ are two different rows of $\mathcal F_l$, and $R_1$ contains at least two dots.
 It is readily checked that these two rows either keep their shape invariant in $\mathcal F$ (a transpose is allowed), or degenerate into a single row $R$ or column $C$ in $\mathcal F$.
-If it is the latter, then by considering the rightmost two dots of $R_1$ and $R_2$ in $\mathcal F_l$ we have that the rightmost column in $\mathcal F_l$ must degenerates into the row $R$ or column $C$ in $\mathcal F$.
-Note that for any dot $P$ in any row of $\mathcal F_l$, if $P$ is not in the rightmost column, then there exists one dot $P'$ in the rightmost column of $\mathcal F_l$ such that $P$ and $P'$ are in the same row.
-Therefore, all dots in $\mathcal F_l$ must degenerates into the single row $R$ or column $C$ in $\mathcal F$.
+If it is the latter, then by considering the rightmost two dots of $R_1$ and $R_2$ in $\mathcal F_l$ we have that the rightmost column in $\mathcal F_l$ must degenerate into the row $R$ or column $C$ in $\mathcal F$ (we refer to it as Fact A), and for any dot $P$ in any row (if this row exists) of $\mathcal F_l$ other than $R_1$ and $R_2$, if $P$ is not in the rightmost column, then there exists one dot $P'$ in the rightmost column of $\mathcal F_l$ such that $P$ and $P'$ are in the same row, which yields that $P$ and $P'$ must degenerate into the same row or column in $\mathcal F$.
+Now it suffices to show that the row must be $R$ or the column must be $C$.